lukesneeringer/fauxquests/README.md

 Install fauxquests using pip: `pip install fauxquests`.

-fauxquests runs on Python 2.7 and Python 3.3.
-(It probably also works fine on Python 2.6, but it's not explicitly tested against it.)
+fauxquests is explicitly tested against Python 2.7, Python 3.3, and Python 3.4.
+It probably also works fine on Python 2.6, but it's not explicitly tested against it.

-If you're using fauxquests with Python 2.7, you'll also need to install `mock` using pip; if you're on Python 3.3, fauxquests will use the version in the standard library.
+If you're using fauxquests with Python 2.7, you'll also need to install `mock` using pip; if you're on Python 3, fauxquests will use the version in the standard library.

 #### Using fauxquests